MyHimalayas

 • instead of large depth of field or very clear picture, add a fuzzy foreground that might even partly 'hide' the animal

-• prepare camera before stalking the animal
+• prepare camera before "stalking" the animal

 Flowers